kutaslab/fitgrid/docs/source/why_fitgrid.rst

 a few lines of scripted Python.

-With one function call, `fitgrid` sweeps a model formula across the data at each of the timepoints x channels (in parallel on multiple CPU cores if supported by hardware) and collects the resulting fit objects returned by `statsmodels.ols` and `lme4::lmer` via `pymer4` in a single time x Channel `FitGrid` Python object.
+With one function call, `fitgrid` sweeps a model formula across the data observations at each time and channel (in parallel on multiple CPU cores if supported by hardware) and collects the resulting fit objects returned by `statsmodels.ols` or `lme4::lmer` via `pymer4` in a single `FitGrid[times, channels]` Python object.

-The grid can be sliced by time and channel like a dataframe, `FitGrid[times, channels]` and fit results for the grid are accessed with the same familiar syntax as a single fit object.
-These results include the time-series of coefficient estimates comprising the regression ERPs, including, but not restricted to, the Hunt-Dawson ERP.
+The `FitGrid` can be sliced by time and channel like a dataframe, and the results for a fit attribute are queried for the entire grid with the same syntax as single fit: ``results = FitGrid.<attr>``.
+The results include the time-series of coefficient estimates comprising the regression ERPs, including, but not restricted to, the special case average ERP.
 Equally important for modeling, the results also include everything else in the bundle of information comprising the fit object such as coefficient standard errors, model log likelihood, Akiake's information criterion, model and error mean squares, and so forth.
-The results are returned as tidy Time x Channel dataframes for easy visualization and analysis in Python and data interchange across scientific computing platforms as illustrated in :ref:`getting_started` and the :ref:`examples_gallery`.
+The results are returned as tidy Time x Channel dataframes for handy visualization and analysis in Python and data interchange across scientific computing platforms as illustrated in :ref:`getting_started` and the :ref:`examples_gallery`.